 Sync licenses are very interesting for several reasons.
 First, both the songwriter and recording artist get paid, and on a more level playing field.
 Second, they are less dependent on popular trends or radio airplay, as the music is not purchased for fans to enjoy and stream, but to create a mood.
 Third, the amount paid for the license is determined either through a negotiated contract (rather than a regulated system as with Internet radio), or through more recent innovations in online licensing.

-And according to the UK music industry association BPI, revenue from sync licensing for TV, films, video games, and other formats is up 13.5% year over year.
+And according to the UK music industry association BPI, revenue from sync licensing for TV, films, video games, and other formats increased 13.5% year over year in 2016.